The steps you need to take if you want to use commercial music in your marketing or corporate video without violating copyrights.

-Let’s see what is that you really need to do if you want to use commercial music as the background music of your video.
+Let’s see what you really need to do if you want to use a commercial song as the background music of your business video.

 If you want to use a commercial song in your video, you must obtain two licenses – the synchronization license to use the song and the master license to use the recording of that song.